top of page

 The Gazebo

 The power of the people has been forced to confront the interests of the few and the politically empowered since the beginning of time, it seems.
-In the decision to remove OUR gazebo from OUR Square, the Hall Administration circumvented public opinion from the outset.
+In the decision to remove OUR gazebo from OUR Square, the administration circumvented public opinion from the outset.
 Granted, a number of citizens were and presently remain more concerned with issues which directly and clearly impact them, but it would be a mistake to ignore what happened with the Gazebo.
 Also, it could be instructive to take note of the fact that all the picnic tables surrounding OUR Courthouse on OUR Square were likewise removed, and with very flimsy justification and little to no public input at that.
-For some reason, the Square has being taken from US and is being converted into little more than a business center.
-This is a transition which can be seen mirrored in certain parts of the county as well.
+For some reason, the Square is being taken from US and is being converted into little more than a business center.
+This is a transition which can be seen mirrored in certain parts of the city as well.

 Public Safety

+I’ve mentioned in my prior campaign for City Council that I am a strong advocate for bringing together our community and our law enforcement.
+Though, a number of us have taken great strides to mend the deep wounds which divide us, we have so much work to do.
 Through the Freedom School of Licking County I have learned a great deal about the value of community work and in discussing tough issues.
 One such difficult – yet essential – discussion we had was in 2014 when the Freedom School hosted a series of discussions on race.
 These talks involved a diverse group of people and enabled those of us participating to be candid with one another about our hopes, fears, and anything else which we know keeps us divided.
-Until my dying day I will see those talks as a shining model for what communities such as our beautiful county ought to use so as to improve the work we do collectively in keeping our neighborhoods safe and prosperous.
+Until my dying day I will see those talks as a shining model for what communities such as Newark ought to use so as to improve the work we do collectively in keeping our neighborhoods safe and prosperous.

 Infrastructure

 Let’s be honest with ourselves here.
-Not all neighborhoods in our county are treated equally when it comes to determining which areas or other services get attention first.
-If you live in a poor section, you’re more likely to be ignored.
+Not all neighborhoods in our city are treated equally when it comes to determining which streets or other services get attention first.
+If you live in a poor section of the area, your street is more likely to be ignored.
 The process of determining which neighborhoods are prioritized or serviced before others needs to be open to scrutiny by the whole community.
+You can count on me to fight for greater equality in how we handle the needs of every citizen in Newark.

 Broadband

 The world is changing dramatically, and with those changes our needs are evolving as well.
-30 years ago, getting on and using the internet was correctly seen as a privilege for those who could afford to pay for the service.
+25 years ago, getting on and using the internet was correctly seen as a privilege for those who could afford to pay for the service.
 Now, the ability to access the internet can actually have an impact on your ability to survive in every day life.
 How is that?
 Well, consider that many employers now require applicants to apply online at their respective websites.
 Even certain services require you to log on and apply.
 While you can still go to college on campus, higher education is more attainable now with online courses; which is beneficial especially for single-parents.
 Not to mention, the internet provides a citizen with near-limitless options for staying informed, shopping, and preparing for recreational activities.

 Of course, anyone lacking internet access can just go get a library card and do what they need the internet to do at the Licking County Library.
 Then again, you have to do this within the hours of operation for the library and you must also secure transportation to and from the same.
 It isn’t impossible to imagine how the lack of affordable and reliable internet access can place a burden on one’s life.
 There is a better way, though.